jundalisay/superb/content/en/social/economics/principles/part-4/chapter-01.md

 This concept does not exist in Economics because profit maximization prevents it.
 This is why modern economic systems have recurring crashes as a result of the violation of this natural law of value.
 Pantrynomic systems are crash-resistant because they know that there exists a natural price and so the system is designed to stay near it.

-- In Medical Superphysics, this manifests as the balance between things that affect our health to maintain an equilibrium as good health.
+- In Bio Superphysics, this manifests as the balance between things that affect our health to maintain an equilibrium as good health.
 - In Supersociology, this is balance of giving value to all classes of society in order to maintain stability and prevent revolutions.